adaptyteam/adapty-docs/versioned_docs/version-3.0/ios-handling-events.md

 - `restore`
 - `openURL(url)`

 Custom actions are handled differently.
-For example, if a user taps a custom button, like **Login** or **Open another paywall**, the `custom(id)` will be triggered, where `id` is the **Button action ID** from the Adapty Dashboard.
+For example, if a user taps a custom button, like **Login** or **Open another paywall**, the delegate method `paywallController(_:didPerform:)` will be triggered with the `.custom(id:)` case and the `id` parameter is the **Button action ID** from the Adapty Dashboard.
 The ID for the custom action "login" is predefined, but for other custom actions, you can create your IDs, like "open_another_paywall".

 Here’s an example, but feel free to handle the actions in your own way: